pcheron-root/dslr/README.md

     Now, we have 4 scores (for each house), ranging from 0 to 1, indicating the possibilities that the given student belongs to said houses.

-    Obviously, the house that corresponds to the highest score of the 4 is the house that the student will be assigned to.
+    Obviously, the house that corresponds to the highest score of the 4 is the house that the student will be assigned to and we save predictions in a houses.csv file in the out folder.

 ---